Grace (group): Critical reception

 J.D.
-Considine from The Baltimore Sun felt that "instead of riding the surging hook of "Down to Earth", her voice floats blithely atop it, swept away by the beats as completely as a dancer would be."
+Considine from The Baltimore Sun wrote that "instead of riding the surging hook of 'Down to Earth', her voice floats blithely atop it, swept away by the beats as completely as a dancer would be."
 A reviewer from Music Week rated the song three out of five, adding, "The hook doesn't really hammer home but superb production ensures this track still has impact.
 Likely to be a moderate success."
-James Hamilton from the RM Dance Update described it as a "Dominique Atkins cooed scurrying sweet soundscaper".
-Also another editor, Tim Jeffery, gave it three out of five, declaring it as "another sweetly-sung melody from Grace over a succession of remixes" and a "commercial trancer".
+James Hamilton from the Record Mirror Dance Update described it as a "Dominique Atkins cooed scurrying sweet soundscaper" in his weekly dance column.
+Also another RM editor, Tim Jeffery, gave it a score of three out of five, declaring it as "another sweetly-sung melody from Grace over a succession of remixes" and a "commercial trancer".
 In 1997, Music Week rated the song four out of five.
-A reviewer wrote, "Singer Dominique Atkins looks set to repeat the success of Not Over Yet with this sweet slice of dancefloor pop with a chirruping vocal hookline."
+A reviewer wrote, "Singer Dominique Atkins looks set to repeat the success of 'Not Over Yet' with this sweet slice of dancefloor pop with a chirruping vocal hookline."